remiljw/lifi-devops/README.md

 # Challenge

+How to:
+- fork the repository
+- work on the challenges
+- share your repository link with the recruitment team

 Here are the challenges:
 - Install and run the app
 - Dockerize it (create dockerfile for each API)